abhijeetgauravm/season2-snake_game/solution.md

 Send email notification

-🔹 Learnings
+## 🔹 Learnings

-Understanding of self-hosted runners

-Docker build and deployment process
+Throughout this project, I gained hands-on experience in:

+- Working with self-hosted runners and understanding their setup and lifecycle
+- Building and deploying applications using Docker
-CI/CD pipeline creation using GitHub Actions
+- Designing and implementing CI/CD pipelines using GitHub Actions

-Debugging real-world issues (BuildKit, ports, permissions)

-Importance of health checks and retries
+- Troubleshooting real-world DevOps issues such as BuildKit errors, port mapping, and permission handling
+- Implementing robust health checks with retry mechanisms to ensure application reliability

 ## 🔹 Challenges Faced